jpmintz01/oTree/README.md

 Fixed:
+- somehow disable adversary buttons in P-W (clicking them submits the form or causes something to happen) - maybe make it a div with icon like top "you (player dmo11)" instead of icon.
 - remove "examples" from post-game questions like "i played randomly"
 - create room & list of participant id's<br>
 -- Do I need to split them up by AU College?